 In response to the judicial determinations, Congress enacted the Submerged Lands Act.
 This law gave the states exclusive jurisdiction over certain lands under navigable waters and the resources found in those waters.
-Even though the statute took Puerto Rico under consideration, the reality is that Puerto Rico already had jurisdiction over submerged lands.
+Even though the statute took Puerto Rico under consideration, Puerto Rico already had jurisdiction over submerged lands.
 Subsequently, this rule was reiterated during a dispute between Guam and the federal government, in which the federal government said that Puerto Rico owned the offshore areas surrounding it.

 This is a brief history and reasons why Puerto Rico's territorial sea is comprised of nine nautical miles.
 However, this could change at any time.
 Currently, it is circulating in the press that the Build Back Better project, promoted by President Biden, could diminish Puerto Rico's territorial waters.
 Examples like this could threaten the waters that belong to Puerto Rico, so it is important to understand these issues and know the history behind them.